kalkun-sms/Kalkun/README.md

   * mbstring
   * APC or APCu
 * PHP-CLI
+* PHP Composer
 * MySQL 5.1+ or PostgreSQL or SQLite3
 * gammu-smsd (make sure it is already running and configured)

 ## Installation

 1. Extract to web root folder (eg: /var/www/html => Ubuntu)
+1. Run `composer install`
-2. Create database named kalkun
+1. Create database named kalkun

    For MySQL (you may do it with mysql console or phpMyAdmin)
      ```